Living rural in the city is great – you can do it, too.

 A day to make red pepper jelly – Gelée de piments rouges

-On Monday morning, I had planned out an awesome Homestead day.
-The weather was beautiful so I was only lacking one person and one tool (a post-pounder, an auger, or a sharp-shooter) for finally replacing my rustic-unchic front fence.
-This is the kind of fence I want, minus the barbed wire, but instead, I’ve got a roll of welded wire, which should look something like this when done.
+On Monday morning the weather was beautiful, so I planned out an awesome Homestead day.
+I was only lacking one person and one tool (a post-pounder, an auger, or a sharp-shooter) for finally replacing my rustic-unchic front fence.
+I wanted to put in a farm fence, minus the barbed wire.
+Instead, I’ve got a roll of welded wire, which should look something like this when done.
 I’ve got nice round cedar fence posts from the country, not square city fence posts.

 Being one person too short (yes, I am one person and, at 5’4″, too short, but here I mean too few), I mucked about with what remained of putting the garden to bed for winter, and covered the rose bushes.
 (Yes, I have rose bushes.
 I barely deserve them.
 So rarely does one have what one deserves!)